idia640/presentations/week07/PITCHME.md

 Emotion creates visceral responses (feelings) that run in parallel paths to thoughts and beliefs as we experience in the moment and then recall in the future.

+A nesting principle - "feelings are a mental expression of all other levels of homestatic regulation."
+(Damasio)

+Not exactly like a Russian doll, since only some of lower, simpler reactions are incorporated into higher order machinery.

 ---

 <img src="images/ekman-faces.png" align="center" height="100%" width="100%">